decentralized-hse/practice/rdx/README.md

 ##  The basis

-The basis RDX commands are provided to you as necessary building blocks.
+The basic RDX commands are provided to you as necessary building blocks.
 These are three:

  1. `rdx` for text and binary RDX manipulation,
  2. `brix` for RDX LSM/SST data file manipulation (lightweight db),
- 3. `trix` for RDX to/from versioned text manipulation.
+ 3. `trix` for RDX to/from text manipulation (revision control).

 You can use these as a library or as a CLI tool.
 The interfaces and invariants of these commands are specified as well.